-his .
-In the next section we'd like to hand you some of the essential building blocks you need to understand what it means for a language to be a dynamic language.
+This wraps up our foundation discussion.
+In the next section, we'd like to hand you some of the essential building blocks you’ll need to have in your bag of tricks to understand what it means for a language to be a dynamic language.
+We think it’s important because it will give you the confidence you need to take the plunge into a dynamic language if you haven’t done so already.

 1.2 Essential building blocks

+In every programming language there are a few common building blocks that make up a language, which is what this section is all about.
+We’ll discuss some of those building blocks now in order to clarify some common misconceptions about the terminology of static, dynamic, weak and strong typing.

-If you’re already familiar with Ruby this chapter should give you an understanding on how most of the classic languages in the .NET framework have been implemented.
+If you’re already familiar with Ruby, this chapter should give you an understanding on of how most of the classic languages in the .NET framework have been implemented.
 It should also make you a little familiar with what you would have to deal with if you decide to extend the IronRuby implementation.
-If you’re already familiar with C#our example of a statically, strongtyped and compiled reference languagethis chapter should give you an understanding of the basic differences and usages behind the typing systems.
+If you’re already familiar with C#—our example of a statically, strong-typed and compiled reference language—this chapter should give you an understanding of the basic differences and usages behind the two typing systems.

-But before we can get to some coding, we think a more highlevel discussion of some of the basic differences between and is in order.
+But before we can get to some coding, we think a more high-level discussion of some of the basic differences between a compiled and an interpreted language is in order.
 This will give you a better understanding of what goes on in the background.
-Next, it’s our belief that we should take a look at the differences between and.
+Next, it’s our belief that we should take a look at the differences between static and dynamic typing.
 This will deepen the understanding and fortify your foundation for grasping some of the apparent magic that seems to be going on behind the scenes.

 Don’t worry too much about understanding some of the code listings that we’ll be using to demonstrate our point.
 Most of it will be explained later in much more depth.
 Let’s get started, shall we?

-1.2.1 ompiled and interpreted languages
+1.2.1 How compiled and interpreted languages work

-we'd like to what a compiled language means and what an interpreted language means.
-Technically should say languages implemented either through a compiler or through an interpreter.
+As first building block in this section, we'd like to explore what a compiled language means and what an interpreted language means.
+Technically, we should say languages implemented either through a compiler or through an interpreter.

 A compiled language in the context of this book is a language that requires a compiler before it can be executed.
 VB.NET, C# and Java all require a compilation step before they can be executed.
 This requires that the data type of every variable, function parameter and function return value be known at compile time through declarations.
 Because of this there is the benefit that the compiler can check for any syntactical errors that may have snuck into your code.
-It also checks for invalid constructs and values that may have crept into your code. don't however give you the guarantee that your program will work as you intended it to work.
+It also checks for invalid constructs and values that may have crept into your code.
+Compilers don't however give you the guarantee that your program will work as you intended it to work.
 Because of the compilation step, the compiler may have made some optimizations.
 This implementation is generally faster at runtime.
-Because the compiler checks all the types in your application sometimes people also call it a type-safe language. his is true interpreted languages can also be type-safe which is exactly what this chapter tries to make clear.
+Because the compiler checks all the types in your application, sometimes people also call it a type-safe language.
+While this is true, interpreted languages can also be type-safe, which is exactly what this chapter tries to make clear.